Sondringsen/master-thesis/README.md

 ### Notes
 - We should use returns as training data.
 At least for the gbm and heston model.
-- Look at bounds for gbm and especially heston
+- Look at bounds for gbm and especially heston.
+- Look at training of gans.
+- Look at saving and loading of parameters for timegan.
+- Time VAE and Time GAN has incomaptible tensorflow versions.
+Time GAN requires disabling eager run.
+Time VAE requires enabling it.